Chimayo in Rio Arriba County, New Mexico — The American Mountains (Southwest)

 Erected by New Mexico Historic Preservation Division and Department of Highways.

 Location.
 36° 0.11′ N, 105° 55.782′ W. Marker is in Chimayo, New Mexico, in Rio Arriba County.
 Marker is on Juan Medina Road (County Road 98) 0.1 miles east of High Road to Taos (State Road 76), on the left when traveling south.
+This is a pull-out, NM 76 can be seen to the northwest, Ortega's Weaving Shop is across the street.
 Touch for map.
-This is a pull-out, NM 76 can be seen to the northwest, Ortega's Weaving Shop is across the street.
 Marker is in this post office area: Chimayo NM 87522, United States of America.
+Touch for directions.

 More about this marker.
 Unlike the marker down the road, this one does not accent the last syllable of Chimayó.
 David Pike's entry for this marker in his 2004 book Roadside New Mexico does.